This is our review of the American Express Rewards credit card (‘ARCC’).

 About the Amex Rewards credit card

 The American Express Rewards credit card is issued directly by American Express.
-It is the newest member of the Amex UK personal cards portfolio, launched in Autumn 2017.
+It launched in 2017.

 The card is free and you earn Membership Rewards points on your spending.